Sjeiti/ronvalstarnl/src/data/markdown/post_no-javascript.md

 # Front-end logic without Javascript

-I am always surprised how few front-end developers are aware of this little trick (but maybe I meet the wrong ones).
+It is surprising how few front-end developers are aware of this little trick (but maybe I meet the wrong ones).
 There is an easy way to manage the state of a user interface using *only* HTML and CSS.
-You can easily make expanders, tabs, hamburger menus or even apply multiple complex states onto an HTML element.
+You can easily make expanders, tabs, hamburger menus or even apply multiple complex states onto an HTML element, and everything without a single line of JavaScript.

 ## The basics

 To get started you use the CSS pseudo selector `input:checked` in combination with a sibling selector `+` or `~`.
+This can be used to have a different element reflect the state of the input.

 For instance if you check the checkbox the text in the div will turn red: